 Andromeda Galaxy M31

-These are so rarely read perhaps because it takes more than a bit of effort and sometimes expense to find them.
+These papers are so rarely read perhaps because it takes more than a bit of effort and sometimes expense to find them.
 One result is that many of the papers are seriously misunderstood; particularly about which topics were and were not actually discussed, and whether they were reporting on experiments or observations or merely theorizing.
 To help you clarify this for yourself here are a few primary cosmology papers for your intellectual appetite and entertainment.

 Redshift, Spectral Line: